Scientists edit disease-causing gene mutation in human embryos

 The researchers found that about 72% of zygotes were properly and safely corrected on the MYBPC3 gene, Belmonte said.

-This method significantly differed from studies in which scientists used the CRISPR tool to manually replace what was cut out with whatever the scientists desired.
+This method significantly differed from studies in which scientists used the CRISPR tool to replace what was cut out with whatever the scientists desired.

 Researchers in China were the first to reveal attempts to modify genes in human embryos using CRISPR.
 Three separate studies were published in scientific journals describing Chinese experiments on gene editing in human embryos.